Deivanai2005/Infosys_Springboard_TextMorph_Advanced_Text_Summarization_and_Paraphrasing/README.md

 ## 📌 Description

 TextMorph is a comprehensive AI-powered text processing and analytics platform designed to transform the way users interact with written content.
-It integrates advanced Natural Language Processing (NLP) techniques with a secure and scalable architecture to deliver intelligent features such as text summarization, paraphrasing, translation, and question answering.
+It integrates advanced Natural Language Processing (NLP) techniques with a secure and scalable architecture to deliver intelligent features such as text summarization, paraphrasing, **multilingual language translation**, and question answering.

 The platform is built to address real-world challenges such as handling large volumes of text, improving content readability, and reducing the time required for manual rewriting.
-By leveraging transformer-based AI models, TextMorph enables users to generate accurate, context-aware, and high-quality outputs across multiple languages.
+By leveraging transformer-based AI models, TextMorph enables users to generate accurate, context-aware, and high-quality outputs across multiple languages, making it highly effective for global communication and accessibility.

 A key highlight of the system is its powerful **Admin Analytics Dashboard**, which acts as a centralized control hub.
 It allows administrators to efficiently manage users, monitor platform activity, analyze usage patterns, and extract valuable insights through interactive visualizations.
 Features like **real-time activity tracking**, **model usage analysis**, and **WordCloud-based feedback visualization** help in understanding user behavior and improving system performance.